 JTurbo's on-site LH₂/LNG production provides immediate, dispatchable, behind-the-meter power — independent of grid constraints.
 On-site storage provides full-load backup for 3–7 days with no external supply chain dependency.

-Diesel generators are inadequate for modern hyperscale AI facilities: fire/explosion hazard at scale, supply chain vulnerability, NOₓ/SOₓ emissions that violate air quality permits, carbon intensity that disqualifies ESG-compliant roadmaps, and 30–90 second startup latency incompatible with tier-4 uptime.
+Diesel generators are inadequate for modern hyperscale AI facilities: fire/explosion hazard at scale, supply chain vulnerability, NOₓ/SOₓ emissions that violate air quality permits, carbon intensity that disqualifies ESG-compliant roadmaps, and 30–90 second startup latency incompatible with tier-4 uptime and additional CAPEX (for Diesel Gen sets).

 JTurbo's modular architecture scales from small edge data centers to the largest hyperscale campuses.
 Multiple liquefaction trains can be deployed in parallel, each independently operable — providing N+1 redundancy at the fuel production level.

-Active engagements and proposals across the USA, EU, India, Middle East, Africa, and Australia.
+JTurbo has active engagements and technical discussions across the USA, EU, India, Middle East, Africa, and Australia — each at a different stage of commercial and technical development.

-LH₂ for green ammonia, data center LNG, refinery H₂
+LH₂ for green ammonia and industrial decarbonization; data center LNG; refinery hydrogen applications.

-LH₂ export to Japan & Korea, solar-powered H₂
+LH₂ export to Japan and Korea; solar-powered hydrogen production; stranded gas monetization.